What is Magnesium?

 As well as general mobility, this is essential for maintaining a regular heart rhythm and healthy blood flow.

 Along with calcium, magnesium is very important for bone health.
+Maintaining healthy levels of magnesium in the body may also provide support for the menstrual and pre menstrual period.

 Dietary sources of Magnesium